-If you're looking for a new garage door, it can be quite daunting to get your head around everything needed to make an informed decision.
-This quick guide is here to help you understand the different types of garage door, and why more than one kind exists in the first place.
+If you're looking for a new garage door it can be quite daunting to get your head around all of the information that is required in order to make an informed decision.
+Your quick guide is here to help you understand the different types of garage doors, and why more than one kind exists in the first place.

 Each category contains a link to further information on that particular type of door.
 If you have any further questions that aren't covered here, please contact us by email or telephone (01926 463888).

 The most recognisable door style in the UK still, this tried and tested one piece panel design does exactly what it suggests; it goes up and over into the garage opening in one piece.
 Vastly popular for a reason, the Up and Over easily achieves the basic purpose of a Garage Door.
 It is generally the easiest type of garage door to buy and install.